First Time Buyer

-Mortgage lenders calculate mortgages based on the affordability and credit score of each applicant, so being a First Time Buyer will not affect your loan offer.
-There are a range of free mortgage calculators available online, which can help you to check how much you might be able to borrow in advance, although an Agreement in Principle will give a more accurate reflection of this.
+Mortgage lenders calculate mortgages based on the affordability and credit score of each applicant.
+Therefore, being a First Time Buyer will not affect your loan application.
+There are a range of free mortgage calculators available online, which can help you to check how much you might be able to borrow in advance.
+Although an Agreement in Principle will give a more accurate reflection of this.

 How to improve your credit score

 An important part of preparing to buy a house is to ensure that you have a strong credit rating.
 Aside from improving your overall chances of securing a mortgage, a high credit score will give you access to more competitive interest rates.
 To improve your score prior to application you can:

 - Check that you appear on the electoral roll at your current address

 - Check your address on all accounts and correct any mistakes

 - If you have credit, remain within 50% of your limits and pay off as much as possible

 - Special credit builder credit cards can help those who’ve never had credit to improve their score